 website under the approved "online instruction providers" heading.

 What are the requirements for a course's certificate of completion?

-All courses should provide a certificate of completion to students that complete the course and earn at least 80% on the course's comprehensive exam.
-The certificate of completion must have the name of the approved provider; not the parent company or any other name.
+All courses must provide a certificate of completion to students that complete the course and earn at least 80% on the course's comprehensive exam.
+The certificate of completion must have the name of the approved provider, not the parent company or any other name.

 Students present the certificate of completion to their municipal clerks when applying for an Operator's License.
-Clerks look for the approved provider's name, clearly stated, and the statutory references above before determining if a certificate of completion is valid.
+Clerks look for the approved provider's name and the statutory references above before determining if a certificate of completion is valid.

 What are the exam expectations?

 Exams must be comprehensive of the course material, including questions that specifically relate to Wisconsin statutes.
 If the course uses the

 WITobaccoCheck.org exam to complete the required tobacco seller-related portion, the final exam does not need to include questions related to the tobacco seller-related content.

 The passing threshold for the exam must be at least 80%.